derpayatz/jl-feinstein/_posts/2018-12-09-longest-bridge.md

 Across quick rivers, gulfs, or deep divides,
 Its graceful arches do not fly
 Between the earth and the sky;
-The longest bridge spans not two hundred miles.
+The longest bridge spans not two hundred miles.<!--more-->

 The hardest march goes not through snow and bog,
 It climbs no mountains through the rain and fog,